 Next, the mini cart is the order summary that appears when you hover over the shopping cart icon.
 Besides that, it may appear as a pop-up when visitors add a new product to their shopping cart.

 This mini cart displays the most recently added product to the cart, with the option to remove or change the quantity.
-When a customer selects a product and clicks “add to cart,” a clear message appears verifying the addition to the cart and presenting information such as product name, quantity, selected product attribute, estimated cost, and so on.
+When a customer selects a product and clicks “add to cart,” a clear message appears verifying the addition to the cart and presenting information such as product name, quantity, selected product attribute, and so on.

 #3 Shopping cart page